Obituary of James Whittaker

 While in Dietrich, Jim served on the Dietrich school board and the Wood River Soil and Water Conservation District.
 In 1989, he was named Conservation Farmer of the Year.
 He also gave 12 years of service to the Big Wood Canal Company.

 Jim enjoyed the great outdoors and had some beautiful times hunting in the fall season with the colorful autumn leaves.
 His friends and neighbors gave him great pleasure.
 He was blessed with many friends in Dietrich and the Magic Valley area.
 One, Donna Maxine Price, loved him and shared his life, as a wonderful, caring companion and friend until he took his last breath.
-A gathering will be hel on Friday, Nov 1 at Rosenau Funeral Home from 3-5PMTo send flowers to the family of James Whittaker, please visit Tribute Store
+A gathering will be hel on Friday, Nov 1 at Rosenau Funeral Home from 3-5PMTo send flowers to the family or plant a tree in memory of James Whittaker, please visit Tribute Store